 Audi e-tron Sportback 2020: specs, prices and on-sale date

-Like the e-tron SUV, the Sportback is built on the Volkswagen Group MLB architecture, rather than the electric-car specific MEB and PPE platforms that underpin the Volkswagen ID.3 and Porsche Taycan respectively.
+Like the e-tron SUV, the Sportback is built on the Volkswagen Group's MLB architecture, rather than the electric-car-specific MEB and PPE platforms that underpin the Volkswagen ID.3 and Porsche Taycan respectively.

-The Audi e-tron Sportback’s design is identical to the e-tron SUV until the B-pillar, where the new car takes on its style-led roofline for a coupe-esque look.
-This results in a smaller boot than the e-tron, with capacity falling from 650 to 615 litres with the rear seats in their upright position.
+The Audi e-tron Sportback’s design is identical to the e-tron SUV until you get to the B-pillar, where the new car takes on its style-led roofline for a coupe-esque look.
+This results in a smaller boot than the normal e-tron, with capacity falling from 650 to 615 litres with the rear seats in their upright position.
 Fold the seats flat and the Sportback's 1,655-litre load bay is 70 litres shy of the standard car.

-The Audi e-tron Sportback’s interior is virtually identical to that of the standard e-tron SUV: the company’s Virtual Cockpit operates on the digital display behind the steering wheel, with an infotainment screen in the middle of the dashboard.
+The Audi e-tron Sportback’s interior is virtually identical to that of the standard e-tron: the company’s Virtual Cockpit operates on the digital display behind the steering wheel, with an infotainment screen in the middle of the dashboard.

 Range and charging

-The e-tron Sportback’s charging performance has yet to be confirmed, but we expect it to be identical to the e-tron SUV.
-That means rapid-charging capability from a CCS socket of up to 150kW, with an 80% top-up taking some 30 minutes.
-A full charge from a 7kW home wallbox should take just over 13 hours.
+The e-tron Sportback’s charging performance will be identical to the e-tron SUV.
+That means rapid-charging capability from a CCS socket of up to 150kW, with an 80% top-up taking around 30 minutes.
+A full charge from a 7kW home wallbox should take 14 hours.

 Audi e-tron Sportback S

 The e-tron Sportback S expands the range of available drivetrains to three.
 The S model (which is also available in the standard Audi e-tron bodystyle) uses three electric motors to deliver a total power output of 496bhp and torque of 973Nm.